Peatland: Fires

 Some peatlands are being dried out by climate change.
 Drainage of peatlands due to climatic factors may also increase the risk of fires, presenting further risk of carbon and methane to release into the atmosphere.
 Due to their naturally high moisture content, pristine mires have a generally low risk of fire ignition.
 The drying of this waterlogged state means that the carbon-dense vegetation becomes vulnerable to fire.
-In addition, due to the oxygen deficient nature of the vegetation, the peat fires can smolder beneath the surface causing incomplete combustion of the organic matter and resulting in extreme emissions events.
+In addition, due to the oxygen deficient nature of the vegetation, the peat fires can smoulder beneath the surface causing incomplete combustion of the organic matter and resulting in extreme emissions events.

 In recent years, the occurrence of wildfires in peatlands has increased significantly worldwide particularly in the tropical regions.
 This can be attributed to a combination of drier weather and changes in land use which involve the drainage of water from the landscape.
 This resulting loss of biomass through combustion has led to significant emissions of greenhouse gasses both in tropical and boreal/temperate peatlands.
 Fire events are predicted to become more frequent with the warming and drying of the global climate.